Fairchild 660

 The Fairchild 660 is a tube-based single-channel audio compressor invented by Rein Narma and manufactured by the Fairchild Recording Equipment Corporation beginning in 1959.
 The 660 was the first intelligent automatic volume control limiter.
 The Fairchild 670, introduced shortly after the 660, is a dual-channel version.
-The rarity of Fairchild compressors has made them highly desirable and very valuable, with a used 660 now selling for $20,000 or more and a 670 selling for $30-$40,000 or more.
+The rarity of Fairchild compressors has made them highly desirable and very valuable, so that a used 660 now sells for $20,000 or more and a 670 for $30,000–$40,000 or more.
 They are commonly referred to as the "holy grail" of outboard gear.

 History

 The 660 was designed by Rein Narma, who had worked with Les Paul to build a recording mixer to use with Les Paul's Ampex 8-track.
 Les Paul asked Narma if he would build a compressor/limiter.
 Sherman Fairchild, who was friends with Les Paul, learned of the compressor and licensed Narma's compressor design, hiring Narma to be chief engineer at Fairchild Recording Equipment Corporation.
 The first 10 Fairchild 660 were built by Narma himself.
 The first unit was sold to Rudy Van Gelder who used it to cut lacquer masters for Blue Note Records and Vox Records.
 The second unit went to Olmsted Sound Studios in New York City, and the third 660 built went to Mary Ford and Les Paul.